 There is prize money for the first, second, and third place winners of the hackathon with 5,000 Euro for the first place, and with 3,000 and 2,000 Euro for the second and third place.
 In addition to the financial reward, the proximity and possibilities of hubraum, the technology incubator of Deutsche Telekom (link), is also attractive.
 Hubraum, with its locations in Berlin, Krakow, and Tel Aviv, has been an active member of the start-up scene and digital ecosystems since 2012.
 E-scooter provider Tier, the European market leader, has started in hubraum, founded in 2018 by Lawrence Leuschner (CEO), Julian Blessin (CPO), and Matthias Laug (CTO) (see “Intermodal Simulation,” link).

-While the hackers are developing, a virtual conference with mobility experts for B2B decision-makers and players (for registration, link, and live stream, url coming soon) will take place on the second day, October 30.
+While the hackers are developing, a virtual conference with mobility experts for B2B decision-makers and players will take place on the second day, October 30.
 Individual lectures from practice and data science are planned, as well as interviews and panel discussions.
 Already announced are Dr. Daniel Dettling (Zukunftsinstitut), Florian Pronold (State Secretary for the Environment), as well as other leading figures from research and practice with a focus on mobility, a shift in transport, and sustainability.